OFFICIAL OPEN CLASS MINI 4WD COMPETITION RULES

 2. In competitions or classes with speed limits, motors cannot be used if they exceed the speed limit, even if they comply with the above regulations.

-3. Illegal motor modifications, such as disassembling and changing the number of windings, are not permitted.
+3. Illegal motor modifications, such as disassembling and changing the number of windings, pulling/tampering of terminals are not permitted and will result in immediate disqualification.

 4. Any signs of the cup being removed from the motor's claws will be considered an illegal modification and will result in immediate disqualification.